-To get paid you must submit a completed qualified presentation report every week to your office manager for tracking purposes.
+To get paid, you must submit a completed qualified presentation report weekly to your office manager for tracking purposes.

 Making Money Selling Cutco Knives

 Cutco has a high employee turnover rate.
-One reason is because they are aggressively recruiting people who were not looking for a sales job in the in the first place.
-People, 85% college aged, sign up reluctantly.
-And, once they realize what they've got themselves into, feel buyers remorse.
+One reason is that they are aggressively recruiting people who were not looking for a sales job the in the first place.
+People, 85% college-aged, sign up reluctantly.
+And, once they realize what they've got themselves into, they feel buyer's remorse.

-Another reason is because people just don’t like to sell.
-They especially don’t like selling to their family and friends, which Cutco encourages.
+Another reason is that people just don’t like to sell.
+They especially don’t like selling to their family and friends, which Cutco has encouraged in the past.

 Sales, particularly in-home sales, is not an easy game.
-It requires a unique personality, an uncommon energy and the ability to handle regular doses of rejection.
+It requires a unique personality, uncommon energy, and the ability to handle regular doses of rejection.

 While some people are suited to it, and will certainly make money selling Cutco Cutlery, the majority are not.

-Seriously… I spent many years, feeling guilty and miserable because I refused to accept that I hated my career.
-I made selling my life, but it was actually a distraction that made me intensely unhappy, steered me away from the career I actually wanted, and it even ruined some relationships.
+Seriously… I spent many years feeling guilty and miserable because I refused to accept that I hated my career as a sales rep. I made selling my life, but it was actually a distraction that made me intensely unhappy, steered me away from the career I actually wanted, and it even ruined some relationships.

 I'm not saying that will be your experience, but if you think selling is not for you… it’s not a big deal.
 Take from it what you can learn, and move on.